[[ recipeID=recipe-9l63mxmr5, title=Nori Rice Balls ]]

 Notes

-Rice balls keep best if wrapped in waxed paper, then in paper.
+Storage: Rice balls keep best if wrapped in waxed paper, then in paper.
 Do not wrap in plastic or store in airtight container.